estebanmatias92/python-exercises-template/README.md

 *`make && . venv/bin/activate`*

-To only run the app, use Make Run
+To run the app, use Make Run

 *`make run`*

+Auto-install imported packages and upgrade all packages

+*`make update`*

-If you want to update the requirements.txt file with the latest packages use Make Freeze
+To manually update the requirements.txt file with the latest packages use Make Freeze

 *`make freeze`*

 If you need to remove cache files or the environment use Make Clean

 *`make clean`*

+Uninstall all the environment packages

+*`make uninstall`*